Palo Alto, California: Later history

 Palo Alto continued to annex more land, including the Stanford Shopping Center area in 1953.
 Stanford Research Park, Embarcadero Road northeast of Bayshore, and the West Bayshore/San Antonio Road area were also annexed during the 1950s.
 Large amounts of land west of Foothill Expressway were annexed between 1959 and 1968; this is mostly undeveloped and includes Foothills Park and Arastradero Preserve.
 The last major annexations were of Barron Park in 1975 and, in 1979, a large area of marshlands bordering the bay.

 Many of Stanford University's first faculty members settled in the Professorville neighborhood of Palo Alto.
 Professorville, now a registered national historic district, is bounded by Kingsley, Lincoln, and Addison Avenues and the cross streets of Ramona, Bryant, and Waverley.
 The district includes a large number of well-preserved residences dating from the 1890s, including 833 Kingsley, 345 Lincoln, and 450 Kingsley.
 1044 Bryant was the home of Russell Varian, co-inventor of the Klystron tube.
 The Federal Telegraph laboratory site, situated at 218 Channing, is a California Historical Landmark recognizing Lee de Forest's 1911 invention of the vacuum tube and electronic oscillator at that location.
 While not open to the public, the garage that housed the launch of Hewlett Packard is located at 367 Addison Avenue.
 Hewlett Packard recently restored the house and garage.
 A second historic district on Ramona Street can be found downtown between University and Hamilton Avenues.
 Established in 1963, the Palo Alto Chinese School is the San Francisco Bay Area's oldest Chinese school.
 It is also home to the second oldest opera company in California, the West Bay Opera.

 One early major business was when Thomas Foon Chew, owner of the Bayside Canning Company in Alviso founded by his father, expanded his business by starting a cannery in 1918 in what was then Mayfield that initially employed 350 workers but later expanded.
 In the 1920s the Bayside Canning Company became one of the largest in the world.
-In 1949 the Palo Alto cannery, now part of the Sutter Packing Company under the ownership of Safeway, closed; at the time it was the largest employer in Palo Alto with about a 1,000 workers.
+In 1949 the Palo Alto cannery, now part of the Sutter Packing Company under the ownership of Safeway, closed; at the time it was the largest employer in Palo Alto with about 1,000 workers.
 Various businesses used the building since including Fry's Electronics.

 Palo Alto is also home to a long-standing baseball tradition.
 The Palo Alto Oaks are a collegiate summer baseball club that has been in the Bay Area since 1950, eight years longer than the San Francisco Giants.
 The Oaks were originally managed by Tony Makjavich for 49 years.
 The Oaks were going to fold before the summer 2016 season but were taken on by Daniel Palladino and Whaylan Price, Bay Area baseball coaches who did not want to see the team die.
 The Oaks have a rich history within the Palo Alto community.